 These early roles provided the type of hands-on experience that would take decades to learn elsewhere, giving him a deep expertise in crisis communications, executive communications, media relations, community organizing, and event planning.

-Most recently, Chandler served for nine years as the chief communications officer and government affairs leader for Gap Inc., the $16 billion global retailer.
+Before joining Western Union, Bill served for nine years as the chief communications officer and government affairs leader for Gap Inc., the $16 billion global retailer.
 Reporting to the CEO, Chandler elevated the business impact of the communications and government relations functions, while aggressively advancing the company’s turnaround and global expansion to China.
 Notably, he developed the concept that led to the historic retail industry alliance of American companies to support factory workers in Bangladesh, and ushered in a new era of digital marketing for the company.